-Additionally, if your vehicle becomes disabled in the US 41 work zone between De Pere and Suamico, notify authorities immediately and WisDOT will send a Freeway Service Team vehicle to your location.
+Additionally, if your vehicle becomes disabled in the I-41 work zone between De Pere and Suamico, notify authorities immediately, and WisDOT will send the Freeway Service Team vehicle to your location.
 Motorists can then contact their motor club or towing preference after WisDOT has relocated your vehicle to a more accessible and safe location.

-Travelers should allow extra time and can check online for real-time traffic information, including travel times, lane closures and incidents, at Wisconsin 511 online (www.511wi.gov) or by calling 511 on a phone.
+Travelers should allow extra time and can check online for real-time traffic information, including travel times, lane closures and incidents, at 511 Wisconsin online at www.511wi.gov or by calling 511.

 A northbound lane of Ridge Road (on the stadium's west side) is blockaded on gameday to provide a safe and convenient passenger drop off area.
 To access the drop off zone, vehicles must be traveling north on Ridge Road and merge with northbound traffic upon exiting.
 Please respect any posted time limitations and heed the instructions from officers directing traffic flow in and out of the area.